arras-energy/gridlabd-old/docs/Home.md

 # [[Features]]

-*Learn the key features of HiPAS GridLAB-D*
+*Learn the latest features of HiPAS GridLAB-D*

 # [[Getting Started]]